GregSimpson/SupportVectorMachine-CancerClassification/README.md

 ## SPSS Model and Results
-tbd - depends on Cognos Use Case screen shots and explanations
+screen shots and explanations

 ## SPSS Modeler Summary and Review

-tbd - depends on Cognos Use Case screen shots and explanations
+screen shots and explanations

 something about time